BLOG

 The reverse exchange technique essentially consists of an exchange facilitator holding or “parking” title to the new property on behalf of the taxpayer to avoid the taxpayer having simultaneous ownership of two properties.
 Immediately after the sale of the old property (but no later than 180 days) the exchange company affiliate transfers the new property to the taxpayer.
 This 'technically' creates the proper sequence.

 For example, an investor holding a multi-family rental property in Denver is looking to take advantage of the hot market to sell their property but is concerned about finding the right replacement property in Colorado Springs.
-That investor decided to wait to list their property and found the perfect property replacement 60 days later and purchased it through a Reverse The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange with the help of an exchange facilitator.
+That investor decided to wait to list their property and found the perfect property replacement 60 days later and purchased it through a A Reverse Exchange is typically conducted under the safe harbor established in Rev Proc 2000-37.
+These are "parking arrangements" where either: (i) a property is purchased and "parked" as a potential replacement property for the benefit of a specific taxpayer by an exchange accommodation title holder until such time as the taxpayer arranges for the transfer of the relinquished property to the ultimate transferee in a simultaneous or deferred exchange; or (ii) a taxpayer transfers the relinquished property to be "parked" by an exchange accommodation title holder in exchange for immediately receiving the replacement property, and the exchange accommodation title holder later transfers the relinquished property to the ultimate transferee Reverse Exchange with the help of an exchange facilitator.
 Upon closing on the new purchase, the investor can now continue earning rental income on the Denver property and has 180 days to close on the sale to defer their gain into the newly purchased Colorado Springs property.

 Build-to-Suit or Improvement Exchange